nchimitt/nchimitt.github.io/_posts/2025-11-01-restoreblur.markdown

 code:
 website:
 ---
-When solving a recognition problem, when should we restore?
+When solving a recognition problem, should we always restore the image before recognition?
+We find the answer is not so obvious.
 This paper seeks to answer this question with lessons learned from a multi-year IARPA project (BRIAR).